Find Affordable College Courses

 $5,565 Average Tuition & Fees

 Our 2023 rankings named Northern Virginia Community College the best value school in Virginia for computer science students.
-Northern Virginia Community College is a very large public school located in the large suburb of Annandale.
+Northern Virginia Community College is a fairly large public school located in the suburb of Annandale.

-Northern Virginia Community College undergraduate students pay an average of $5,565 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Northern Virginia Community College are $5,565 per year.
 While working on their degree, compsci majors at Northern Virginia Community College accumulate an average of around $12,000 in student debt.

 $4,800 Average Tuition & Fees